Ray Wilson (English footballer)

 Ramon Wilson (17 December 1934 – 15 May 2018) was an English professional footballer who played as a left-back.
 He was a member of the England national team that won the 1966 World Cup.

 Club career

 Huddersfield Town

 Wilson became an apprentice railwayman upon leaving school, but was spotted by a scout playing amateur football at Huddersfield Town.
 He began a combination of working on the tracks by night and training with Huddersfield by day, before being called up for national service.

-Quickly singled out as a strong and nippy left back, with good overlapping skills, by the then-Huddersfield Town manager Bill Shankly, Wilson signed professional forms with the club in 1952 after his two-year army posting, and made his debut against Manchester United in October 1955.
-Two years later, Wilson was Huddersfield's established, first-choice left back.
+Quickly singled out as a strong and nippy left back, with good overlapping skills, Wilson signed professional forms with Huddersfield in 1952 after his two-year army posting, and made his debut against Manchester United in October 1955.
+Two years later, under manager Bill Shankly, Wilson was Huddersfield's established, first-choice left back.
 As well as the full England side, he was selected for various representative teams such the Football League and an 'FA XI'.